 You will get your tax statement (Steuerbescheid) as soon as the tax office finishes working on your tax return.
-On your tax statement you will find information regarding the exact calculation and amount of your income tax.
-You will also be told wether you will receive a tax refund or if you will have to pay back taxes.
+On it you will find information regarding the exact calculation and amount of your income tax.
+You will also be told whether you will receive a tax refund or if you will have to pay back taxes.

 In any case you should check your tax statement thoroughly.
-This is especially true if the tax office's calculation differs from your expectations and the Taxfix app's calculation of the Taxfix app.
-In the following, we will explain how to do this with the help of an example.
+This is especially true if the tax office's calculation differs from your expectations and the calculation of the Taxfix app.
+Under certain circumstances, you can then file an appeal against the tax statement.

 What is the structure of a tax statement?

 Generally, a tax statement is always structured in the same way and consists of: